Social-National Party of Ukraine: Ideology

-Some media outlets, such as Lev Golinkin in The Nation, have described it as "neo-Nazi".
-However, according to one scholarly article, "Only a small number of political scientists have classified the SNPU and its ideology.
+According to one scholarly article, "Only a small number of political scientists have classified the SNPU and its ideology.
 Andreas Umland and Anton Shekhovtsov characterize it as neo-fascist and extreme right...
 Tadeusz A. Olszanski...describes the ideology as radically nationalist with radical social rhetoric.
 There is also a study which describes the ideological positioning of the SNPU as national-centric and even liberal, but that also finds that the party leader has opinions that differ from the party program."

 Umland and Shekhovtsov wrote that "of these various Ukrainian nationalist parties the SNPU was the least inclined to conceal its neofascist affiliations... the official name of the party’s ideology, “social nationalism,” clearly referred back to “national socialism”—the official name of the ideology of the National-Socialist German Workers’ Party (NSDAP) and of the Hitlerite regime.
 According to Der Spiegel the "Social-National Party" title was an "intentional reference to Adolf Hitler's National Socialist party."

-Another echo was the use of the Wolfsangel logo, a symbol popular among neo-Nazi groups: "Its official symbol was the somewhat modified Wolf’s Hook (Wolfsangel), used as a symbol by the German SS division Das Reich and the Dutch SS division Landstorm Nederland during World War II and by a number of European neofascist organizations after 1945.
+Another echo was the use of a logo that resembled the Wolfsangel, a symbol popular among neo-Nazi groups: "Its official symbol was the somewhat modified Wolf’s Hook (Wolfsangel), used as a symbol by the German SS division Das Reich and the Dutch SS division Landstorm Nederland during World War II and by a number of European neofascist organizations after 1945.
 As seen by the SNPU leadership, the Wolf’s Hook became the “idea of the nation.”
-The Ukrainian political scientist Vitaliy Kulyk however stated that while similar to signs used by Neo-Nazi organizations in Europe the sign "Idea of the Nation" has nothing to do with Wolfsangel and there were no actions that confirmed the party's Nazi image.
+The Ukrainian political scientist Vitaliy Kulyk, however, claimed that while similar to signs used by Neo-Nazi organizations in Europe the sign "Idea of the Nation" has nothing to do with Wolfsangel and there were no actions that confirmed the party's Nazi image.